kakamband/cloudflare-captcha/README.md

 # cloudflare-captcha
 Python module for solving a specific type of cloudflare captcha challenge.

+# Setup
+1. `pip install -r requirements.txt`
+2. Download the latest release of [geckodriver](https://github.com/mozilla/geckodriver/releases), and place it in the same folder as *captcha_cf.py*

 # Usage
 ```python
 from captcha_cf import Cloudflare, CaptchaType